Levis92/InfoHub/README.md

 - **Twitter images.** Displays the latest images from specified Twitter user.

-- **Weather (Dark Sky API).** Displays current and hourly weather data for chosen location.
+- **Weather (Tomorrow API).** Displays current and hourly weather data for chosen location.
 Needs API key.
-You can get it from [darksky.net/dev](https://darksky.net/dev/).
+You can get it from [tomorrow.io/weather-api](https://www.tomorrow.io/weather-api/).

 ## Docker